Outer approximation algorithms for convex vector optimization problems: The algorithm and variants

-For the vertex selection procedure, we first assign the corresponding upper bounds for each vertex (line 3 of Procedure \ref{vertex_ub}).
+\end{procedure} For the vertex selection procedure, we first assign the corresponding upper bounds for each vertex (line 3 of Procedure \ref{vertex_ub}).
 Then, we choose $v^\ast \in V^k \setminus \Vused$, which has the greatest distance to its corresponding local upper bound $u^\ast$ (lines 10 and 12 of Procedure \ref{vertex_ub}).
-Note that $\norm{v^*-u^*}$ yields an upper bound for the current approximation error since we have $d_H(P^k,\mathcal{P}) = \max_{v \in V^k} d(v,\P) \leq \max_{v\in V^k} \norm{v-u^v} = \norm{v^*-u^*},$ where $u^v$ denotes the corresponding upper bound of $v$.
-As it will be detailed in \Cref{sect:alg_literature}, the algorithms proposed in \cite{Klamroth2002} and \cite{Dorfler2020} also compute an upper bound for the approximation error during any iteration.
+Note that $\norm{v^*-u^*}$ yields an upper bound for the current approximation error since we have $d_H(P^k,\mathcal{P}) = \max_{v \in V^k} d(v,\P) \leq \max_{v\in V^k} \norm{v-u^v} = \norm{v^*-u^*},$ where $u^v$ denotes the corresponding upper bound of $v$.\footnote{\revvv{In addition to the ones from \Cref{sect:var_direction}, different direction selection} \revv{ methods that are specifically designed for UB are discussed and tested.
+The details are provided in the appendix.}} As it will be detailed in \Cref{sect:alg_literature}, the algorithms proposed in \cite{Klamroth2002} and \cite{Dorfler2020} also compute an upper bound for the approximation error during any iteration.
 Different from them, UB does not solve optimization models to find this approximation error.

 Note that some upper bounds have components equal to $M$.
 This causes the distances between $v$ and its corresponding upper bound to be significantly large.
 To tackle this, the modifications are made, see lines 4-9 of Procedure \ref{vertex_ub} for the details.